thedevelopnik/kubernetes-intro/README.md

 `$ kubectl create -f pingpong-config.yml`

-Now let's make our pingpong and pingpong-svc files look like the configured-* files, and rollout the changes:
+Now let's make our pingpong and pingpong-svc files look like the configured-* files, and apply the changes:

-`$ kubectl rollout -f pingpong.yml`
+`$ kubectl apply -f pingpong.yml`

-`$ kubectl rollout -f pingpong-svc.yml`
+We can also update in the console.
+Go into the dashboard, go to Services, click on the pingpong-service, then Edit, and we can change the port to 8000.

 And check to make sure it works: